-If you want to continue eating meat, but care about how it’s been produced, here is a handy list of the best places to find high-welfare meat on the menu in Cardiff.
+If you want to continue eating meat, but care about how it’s been produced, I have tried to compile a handy list of the best places to find high-welfare meat on the menu in Cardiff.

 *This list is based on my own research and knowledge – you may also be able to find high welfare meat in other restaurants and shops not on this list.
 If you know someone I’ve missed, please give me a shout and I’ll add them below.